 As a company, Effraim Home Care is committed to helping our clients live enjoyable lives in the comfort and safety of their own homes.
 We are also aware that as we all age, the issue of safety becomes a concern.
-In this article we will address some of the major senior safety concerns to take into consideration.
+In this article, we will address some of the major senior safety concerns to take into consideration and provide tips for senior safety at home.
 These will be useful to you if you are an older adult living on your own or a caregiver providing care to an older loved one.

 - Get rid of things that can be easily tripped over – area rugs for instance should be taped down and objects (books, furniture, household appliances etc) that obstruct hallways and walkways should be stored away so that walking spaces are easier to navigate.